 Only one handbag weighing a maximum of 5 kgs is allowed per passenger.

-You will land at Panjtarni helipad.
-The holy cave is at a distance of 6 km from here, it takes 5 - 6 hours to go to the holy cave, have darshan and come back to Panjtarni helipad.
-As Panjtarni is at a very high altitude, passengers are strongly advised to not trek, and instead use Horses and Palki services available at Panjtarni.
-Due to safety reasons, pilgrims are not allowed to leave Panjtarni to holy cave after 3:00 pm.
+You will land at Lower-cave helipad.
+The holy cave is at a distance of 500m from here, it takes around 2 hours to go to the holy cave, have darshan and come back to Lower-cave helipad.

 The Holy Cave of Shri Amarnathji is situated at an altitude of 13,500 feet atop the South Kashmir Himalayas.
 The high altitude journey to the holy Cave involves exposure to extreme cold, low humidity, increased ultra violet radiations and reduced air pressure and oxygen.